spatil1697/Ecommerce-api/README.md

 ### User Register API:
 * Users can register on the application using their username, email and password.
-* The backend generates a hash of the password and stores it in the database using CryptoJS.
+* The backend generates a hash of the password using CryptoJS and stores it in the database.

 ### Login API:
 * Users can log in using their credentials, with backend verification using JWT authentication.